Lauren-Wilson/Lauren-Wilson/README.md

 🌱 I'm currently working on obtaining my AWS Solutions Architect certification to widen my deployment abilities and combine with my Machine Learning skillset.

 👯 I'm looking to collaborate on research based/exploratory projects in computer vision.
-I enjoy advocating for ethical and representative data professionals.
+I enjoy advocating for ethical and representative data projects.
 You can also find me connecting people to resources for careers in tech or in the [Data Angels](https://www.dataangels.org/) Slack community.

 📫 You can reach me on LinkedIn [here](https://www.linkedin.com/in/alaurenwilson/)